radin6262/RustyOs/README.md

 RustyOS is a lightweight hobby operating system written in Rust.

-> Warning: could not get the xhci driver working on real hardware
+> Warning: xhci driver is not working as of now

 ## Features